After a seemingly unending period of blockchain R&D, major enterprises are eager to edge their technology toward production.

 "Blockchain in the food industry is a bit like teenage sex.
 Everybody is talking about it, not many are doing it, and those that are are doing it badly."

-But while there are creative ways to merge IoT, blockchain and other innovations that might someday revolutionize the food supply chain, Doueizel said progress is likely to be stymied by high costs, ones he argued might ultimately land with the consumer.
+But while there are creative ways to merge IoT, blockchain and other innovations that might someday revolutionize the food supply chain, Doumeizel said progress is likely to be stymied by high costs, ones he argued might ultimately land with the consumer.

 Others appeared less sure about how to handle the economics of business blockchains.